 If you get services that are excluded (not covered), you must pay for them yourself except under the specific conditions listed below.
-Even if you receive the excluded services at an emergency facility, the excluded services are still not covered, and our plan will not pay for them.
+Even if you receive the excluded services at an emergency facility, the excluded services are still not covered and our plan will not pay for them.
 The only exception is if the service is appealed and decided upon appeal to be a medical service that we should have paid for or covered because of your specific situation.
 (For information about appealing a decision we have made to not cover a medical service, go to Chapter 9, Section 5.3 in this document.)

-Services not covered by Medicare Not covered under any condition When covered Acupuncture Routine acupuncture services covered under your plan are described in Chapter 4, Section 2.1 of the Medical Benefits Chart.
-Adaptive equipment - see Chapter 12, Definitions of important words for adaptive equipment Not covered under any condition Ambulance - mileage for ambulance transport beyond nearest facility or to/from facility preferred by member and/or family May be covered under your Worldwide assistance program.
+Service not covered by Medicare Not covered under any condition When covered Acupuncture Routine acupuncture services covered under your plan are described in Chapter 4, Section 2.1 of the Medical Benefits Chart.

+Service not covered by Medicare Not covered under any condition When covered Adaptive equipment - see Chapter 12, Definitions of important words for adaptive equipment May be covered under your Over-the-Counter (OTC) allowance.
+See Chapter 4, Section 2.1, Medical Benefits Chart.
+Ambulance - mileage for ambulance transport beyond nearest facility or to/from facility preferred by member and/or family May be covered under your Worldwide assistance program.
 See Chapter 4 Section 2.1, Medical Benefits Chart.
-Assistive listening devices -including but not limited to telephone amplifiers and alerting devices Not covered under any condition Bathroom safety devices - including but not limited to lifts, raised toilet seats, bidet toilet seats, transfer benches, walk-in bathtub, grab bars, and parallel bars Not covered under any condition Beds - mattresses, oscillating, bed baths (home type), boards, lifter (elevator), lounges (power or manual) Not covered under any condition Blood Glucose Analyzers - reflectance colorimeter Not covered under any condition Blood pressure cuff (i.e. pulse tachometer) Not covered under any condition Chiropractic care - maintenance care, x- ray, labs, and any other service done within the office other than what is explained in Chapter 4, Section 2.1 of the Medical Benefits Chart.
-Not covered under any condition
+Assistive listening devices -including but not limited to telephone amplifiers and alerting devices Not covered under any condition Bathroom safety devices - including but not limited to lifts, raised toilet seats, bidet toilet seats, transfer benches, walk-in bathtub, grab bars, and parallel bars May be covered under your Over-the-Counter (OTC) allowance.
+See Chapter 4, Section 2.1, Medical Benefits Chart.
+Beds - mattresses, oscillating, bed baths (home type), boards, lifter (elevator), lounges (power or manual) Not covered under any condition Blood Glucose Analyzers - reflectance colorimeter Not covered under any condition Blood pressure cuff (i.e. pulse tachometer) May be covered under your Over-the-Counter (OTC) allowance.
+See Chapter 4, Section 2.1, Medical Benefits Chart.
+Chiropractic care - maintenance care, x-ray, labs, and any other service done within the office.
+Routine chiropractic services covered under your plan are described in Chapter 4, Section 2.1 of the medical benefits chart.

-Services not covered by Medicare Not covered under any condition When covered Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Service not covered by Medicare Not covered under any condition When covered Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
 Counseling services - not covered by Original Medicare including but not limited to geriatric day care programs, individual psychophysiological therapy including biofeedback, marriage counseling, pastoral counseling Not covered under any condition Cruise ship services Medicare may cover medically necessary health care services you get on a cruise ship in these situations: The doctor is allowed under certain laws to provide medical services on the cruise ship.
 The ship is in a U.S. port or no more than 6 hours away from a U.S. port when you get the services, regardless of whether it's an emergency.
 Medicare doesn't cover health care services you get when the ship is more than 6 hours away from a U.S. port.
 Custodial care - see Chapter 12, Definitions of important words for custodial care Not covered under any condition